TarekAlabd/Authentication-With-Amazing-UI-Flutter/README.md

 [![Flutter Tutorials - Build intro, login & Register screens using Firebase](media/preview-login.jpg)](https://youtu.be/VGfhfRfkxdg)

+## Don't forget to star the project :star: and fork it to start coding with it.

 ## Features :dart:
 * [x] Free & Open Source
 * [x] Very Easy to use